JAForbes/pgmg/readme.md

                             migration is complete.
 ```

-### Migration File
+### Migration File Format

-A migration file export various lifecycle functions that are run depending on
+A migration file exports various lifecycle functions that are run depending on
 context and other metadata exports.

 ```js